pdevis/test_web2/content/user-guide/theory/error-correlation/index.md

 ---
-title: Error correlation
+title: Error correlation and how to store it
-summary: How to assess the relationships between measurement uncertainties?
+summary: How to assess the relationships between measurement errors, and store this information?
-date: 2025-06-14
+date: 2025-06-12
 authors:
   - admin
 tags: